tendermint/spec/spec/abci/abci.md

   - `Result (Result)`: The result of applying this chunk.
     - `accept`: The chunk was accepted.
     - `abort`: Abort all snapshot restoration, including any other snapshots.
-    - `retry`: Reapply this chunk, combine with `RefetchChunks` and `RejectSender` as appropriate.
+    - `retry`: Reapply this chunk, combine with `RefetchChunks` and `RejectSenders` as appropriate.
     - `retry_snapshot`: Restart this snapshot from `OfferSnapshot`, reusing chunks unless instructed otherwise.
     - `reject_snapshot`: Reject this snapshot, try a different one.
   - `RefetchChunks ([]uint32)`: Refetch and reapply the given chunks, regardless of `Result`.
 Only
-    the listed chunks will be refetched, and applied in sequential order.
+    the listed chunks will be refetched, and reapplied in sequential order.
   - `RejectSenders ([]string)`: Reject the given P2P senders, regardless of `Result`.
 Any chunks already applied will not be refetched unless explicitly requested, but queued chunks from these senders will be discarded, and new chunks or other snapshots rejected.
 - **Usage**: